 Wondering where to travel in the Carolinas this fall?
 The season brings colorful foliage, cooler days, and a whole lot of beauty to our area.
-It is the perfect time to spend a weekend exploring a new place, reconnecting with yourself in nature, or getting some holiday shopping done early.
+It is the perfect time to spend a weekend exploring a new place!
+It’s also a great time to reconnect with yourself in nature, or getting some holiday shopping done early.
 Our list of road-trip destinations will make this autumn one to remember.

 Black Mountain, NC